godziller/pontoon/README.md

 * Player: Represents a player
 * Dealier: Special Player - no interaction, a play_out() will finish out game
 * PontoonGame: Need a class for pulling everything together and contorlling the game logic

+### OOP Principles

+- Inheritance/is-a: Dealer is a Player.
+PontoonCard is a Card
+- Composition/Aggregation: Player has-a Hand.
+PontoonGame has-a Deck/Dealer
+- protected method _calc_value() in PontoonCard
+- protected variables used across the code base
+- ample use of properties
+- generious use of docstrings for classes and non-obvious methods
+- test code in each class's __name__ block
+- sharable - used github to share code.

 ```mermaid